Gaussian measures on the of space of Riemannian metrics: The space of metrics

 \subsection{Deforming a metric}

-Fix $g^0 \in \Metv(M)$, and let $K_x \subset G_x = \SL(T_x M)$ be the orthogonal group of $g^0_x$, which is also the stabilizer of $g^0_x$ under the congruence action.
-Pointwise, fix a frame $f_x$ in $T_x M$ orthonormal with respect to the inner product defined by $g^0_x$, and let $A_x \subset G_x$ be the subgroup of matrices which are diagonal with positive entries in the basis $f_x$.
-As noted above we can idenfiy the set of positive-definite quadratic forms on $T_x M$ with the same determinant as $g^0$ with the symmetric space $G_x / K_x$.
+Fix $g^0 \in \Metv(M)$, and for $x\in M$ let $K_x \subset G_x = \SL(T_x M)$ be the orthogonal group of the positive-definite quadartic form $g^0_x$, which is also the stabilizer of $g^0_x$ under the congruence action \eqref{eq:cong-action}.
+Fix a frame $f_x$ in $T_x M$, orthonormal with respect to the inner product defined by $g^0_x$, and let $A_x \subset G_x$ be the subgroup of matrices which are diagonal with positive entries in the basis $f_x$.
+As noted above we can identify the set of positive-definite quadratic forms on $T_x M$ with the same determinant as $g^0$ with the symmetric space $G_x / K_x$.

+\begin{remark} We warn the reader that we use the usual letter $G$ to denote a semisimple Lie group and the letter $g$ to denote a Riemannian metric.
+As such we don't have $g_x \in G_x$, and rather use $h_x$ to denote an arbitrary element of $G_x$. \end{remark}